RENCI/nc-enviroscan/README.md

 After this process has finished run "python manage.py migrate" using the docker-compose command:

-docker-compose exec web python manage.py flush --no-input
+docker-compose exec web python manage.py migrate --no-input

 At this poing the database is ready for ingest of data.